-- 8 delay the ABEND until the other DCBs being processed concurrently are opened or closed - 12 make an attempt to recover
+- 0 abnormally terminate the task immediately - 4 ignore the ABEND condition - 8 delay the ABEND until the other DCBs being processed concurrently are opened or closed - make an attempt to recover

 You must inspect bits 4, 5, and 6 of the option mask byte (byte 3 of the parameter list) to determine which options are available.
 If a bit is set to 1, the corresponding option is available.
 Indicate your choice by inserting the appropriate value in byte 3 of the parameter list, overlaying the bits you inspected.
 If you use a value that specifies an option that is not available, the ABEND is issued immediately.